skip to Main Content

 Avoiding Inherited Debt for Your Loved Ones

 Well, the obvious solution to preventing loved ones from inheriting debt is to not make any joint debt agreements.
 While this solution might be painfully obvious, it’s not always an option for some people.
 We would recommend not entering into joint debt agreements when you’re reaching an older age as you’re at a higher risk of passing away before the debt is repaid.
-In the case that you have joint debt with someone, when one of the testators passes away, the surviving person is responsible for paying the entire debt.
+In the case that you have joint debt with someone, when one of the testators passes away, the surviving person is responsible for paying the balance.

 Any earnings received from a life insurance policy are tax-free.